DarraghReid/krafts/README.md

 * That 'rating_average' is a DecimalField which is calculated by dividing the rating field by the rates field.

-This caculation is done in the rate_product() view in the products app's views file.
+This calculation is done in the rate_product() view in the products app's views file.
 In future versions of the site, I would opt to carry out this calculation using model methods.

 ### Category Model